Analysis

 However, the World Snooker Championship found a magic formula in 1977 when it moved to the intimate and atmospheric Crucible Theatre in Sheffield where it has stayed ever since.

-For a more detailed look at the evolution of the World Snooker Championship – including tournament formats - please visit here.
+For a look at the evolution of the World Snooker Championship – including tournament formats - please visit our ‘Potted History’ here.

 Full list of World Snooker Champions by year: